OpenZeppelin/polkadot-runtime-templates/README.md

-# OpenZeppelin Runtime Template for Substrate
+# OpenZeppelin Runtime Template for Polkadot

-Substrate has a steep learning curve.
-In order to make it easier for newcomers to get started, OpenZeppelin is providing runtime templates that can be used to quickly bootstrap a Substrate project.
+[Polkadot SDK](https://github.com/paritytech/polkadot-sdk) has a steep learning curve.
+In order to make it easier for newcomers to get started, OpenZeppelin is providing runtime templates that can be used to quickly bootstrap a [Substrate](https://github.com/paritytech/polkadot-sdk/tree/master/substrate) project using Polkadot SDK.

-Along with the templates, OpenZeppelin also provides a documentation website that explains the templates and the niche details.
+Along with the templates, OpenZeppelin also provides a [documentation website](https://docs.openzeppelin.com/substrate-runtimes/1.0.0/) that explains the templates and the niche details.

 ## Security